Sure Dividend

 Business Overview

-Ecolab was created in 1923 when its founder Merritt J. Osborn invented a new cleaning product called “Absorbit”.
-This product cleaned carpets without the need for businesses to shut down operations to conduct carpet cleaning.
+Ecolab was founded in 1923 by Merritt J. Osborn, who invented a new cleaning product called “Absorbit”.
+This product cleans carpets without requiring businesses to shut down operations for carpet cleaning.
 Osborn created a company revolving around the product, called Economics Laboratory, or Ecolab.

 Today, Ecolab is the industry leader, generating roughly $16 billion in annual sales.

 Ecolab operates three major business segments: Global Industrial, Global Institutional, and Global Energy, each roughly equal in size.
-The business is diversified in terms of operating segments and geography.
+The business is diversified across operating segments and geographies.
 About 55% of the company’s sales take place outside North America.

 Source: Investor Presentation